datamesh-governance/datamesh-governance.com/README.md

 However, it is always up to the domain teams to adhere to the policies.

 ## Guiding Values

 Guiding values are the fundamental beliefs we agree on when implementing data mesh governance.
 They guide us to make the right choices and give justification for our decisions.

 - Focus on usage
 - Optimize experience for generalist majority
+- Continous education
 - Embrace bounded contexts
 - Standardize for interoperability
 - Enforce consistent security
 - Design for automation

 ## Operating Model